davidsarte/Cyclistic-Project/README.md

   <img src="https://github.com/user-attachments/assets/5d721f61-c736-440e-a119-1a2d973ffa05" alt="Ride Length Per Member Type (1)" width="900"/>
 </p>

-Finally, members appear to prefer shorter bike rides under 30 minutes.
+Finally, embers appear to prefer shorter bike rides under 30 minutes.
 On the other hand, casual members prefer longer rides that exceed 30 minutes.

 ## Insights
 Based on the data, the following conclusions have been made:
 1. Significantly more members use bike sharing compared to casual users.
+2. The summer months (July - September) are the most popular time for both member types, indicating that weather likely influences bike share usage.
-2. More casual users use bike sharing on weekends.
+4. Casual users are more likely to use bike sharing on weekends, suggesting recreational or one-time use.
+5. Members mostly use bike sharing at 8am and 5pm, indicating possible commuting usage.
+Casual users mostly bike share at 5pm, possibly for leisure.
-3. Users of both member types prefer classic bikes over electric bikes.
+6. Users of both member types prefer classic bikes over electric bikes.
-4. Members prefer shorter bike rides while casual users prefer longer bike rides.
+7. Members prefer shorter bike rides whereas casual users prefer longer bike rides.

 ## Act